wowsinfo/wowsunpack/README.md

 ## Use without Python
 - Download the latest binary
-- Double click on `run.exe`
+- Double click on `unpack.exe`
 - Paste the game path into `game.path`
-- Double click on `run.exe` again to unpack
+- Double click on `unpack.exe` again to unpack

-Windows may scan `run.exe` only for the first time.
+Windows may scan `unpack.exe` only for the first time.
 The binary is built with `pyinstaller`. `WoWsUnpack` is not responsible for anything if `pyinstaller` injects any malicious code while generating the binary.
 Please use the binary at your own risk.

 ## Arguments
 - `--lang`: Decode game languages